Krish-Gandhi/VirtualWhiteboard/README.md

 It has the following features/functionality:

-Draw:
+Draw: <br />
-    Gesture: Touching your pointer finger to your thumb
+    &emsp;Gesture: Touching your pointer finger to your thumb<br />
-    Indicator: Thumb landmark will turn blue
+    &emsp;Indicator: Thumb landmark will turn blue <br />
-    Effect: A blue spot will be left where the thumb landmark currently is
+    &emsp;Effect: A blue spot will be left where the thumb landmark currently is<br />
-            Note: This feature is limited by your device's performance because this program runs frame by frame.
-As a result, lines may not appear continuous if you move your hands too fast.
+            &emsp;&emsp;&emsp;Note: This feature is limited by your device's performance because this program runs frame by frame.
+As a result, lines may not appear <br />&emsp;&emsp;&emsp;continuous if you move your hands too fast.
 For optimal results, move your hand slowly to match your device's FPS.

-Erase:
+Erase:<br />
-    Gesture: Touching your pinky finger to your thumb
+    &emsp;Gesture: Touching your pinky finger to your thumb<br />
-    Indicator: Thumb landmark will turn green
+    &emsp;Indicator: Thumb landmark will turn green <br />
-    Effect: Clears all drawing from entire board
+    &emsp;Effect: Clears all drawing from entire board<br />

-Close:
+Close:<br />
-    Gesture: Touching your ring finger to your thumb
+    &emsp;Gesture: Touching your ring finger to your thumb<br />
-    Indicator: Thumb landmark will turn red
+    &emsp;Indicator: Thumb landmark will turn red<br />
-    Effect: Closes window and exits program
+    &emsp;Effect: Closes window and exits program<br />

 Possible future features:

--Undo
+-Undo<br />
--Partial Erase
+-Partial Erase<br />
--Change Draw Color
+-Change Draw Color<br />